Cary Grant: So Debonair

 One of his earliest hits was I'm No Angel, playing opposite Mae West.
 The great chemistry between the stars made the movie explode at the box office and helped save Paramount from bankruptcy.

-Twice nominated for Oscars, Grant received an Academy Award for Lifetime Achievement in 1970, presented to him by Frank Sinatra “for his unique mastery of the art of screen acting with the respect and affection of his colleagues.”
-Though it's been more than 45 years since Cary Grant's final movie, Walk, Don't Run, he still stands among the greats.
+Twice nominated for Oscars, in 1970 Grant received an Academy Award for lifetime achievement, presented to him by Frank Sinatra "for his unique mastery of the art of screen acting with the respect and affection of his colleagues."
+Grant died Nov.
+29, 1986, at 82.
+Though it's been more than 45 years since his final movie, Walk, Don't Run, he still stands among the greats.